Monoclonal antibody development

 - Secondary Screening: Selected fusion products are screened a second time after scale up, by ELISA, to confirm stability and ensure active antibody secretion.
 A small percentage of fusion products can lose productivity during the scale-up phase and the secondary screen is important to confirm productivity before selecting fusion products for subcloning.

 - Once 15 ml supernatant samples are available, the customer can opt to use our novel MultiPure system to generate purified antibody.
 Doing so allows early insight into antibody performance, relative affinities, and even matched pair capabilities.
 With the use of MultiPure, subcloning choices can be made with real, final application data, saving both time and money.

 - A fusion product(s) is selected for subcloning.

 - Subcloning: The selected fusion product(s) is subcloned by limiting dilution.

 - Subclone Screening: Screening by ELISA is performed against the immunogen and any necessary counter-screening agents.

-- Subclone, Scale-up and Cryopreservation: Approximately 2 weeks, depending on the amount of antibody required for customer evaluation, selected subclones are scaled-up to generate 3-5 mLs of supernatant, or alternatively 15 mLs of overgrown supernatant.
-Supernatant from the 15 mL volume samples can be purified using the our MultiPure technology.
+- Subclone, Scale-up and Cryopreservation: Approximately 2 weeks, depending on the amount of antibody required for customer evaluation, selected subclones are scaled-up to generate 3-5 mls of supernatant, or alternatively 15 mls of overgrown supernatant.
+Supernatants from the 15 ml volume samples can be purified using our MultiPure technology.
 Two vials of each selected subclone are cryopreserved at this stage.

 Phase 5: Antibody production

-Our premium monoclonal antibody development service is complimented by being a trusted partner in cGMP bulk antibody production.
+Our premium monoclonal antibody development service is complemented by being a trusted partner in cGMP* bulk antibody production.